reidmorrison/parallel_minion/README.md

 ## Example

-For example, in the code below there are several steps that are performed sequentially and does not yet use Minions:
+For example, in the code below there are several steps that are performed sequentially and does not yet use minions:

 ```ruby
 # Contrived example to show how to do parallel code execution